precimed/misc/metabolomics/Readme.md

 python concatenate_chunks.py ${sumstats} ${trait}_combined_permuted.csv
 ```

 ##### That was it!
 At least for the purposes of creating the sumstats files needed for downstream analyses.
-Below steps for running MOSTest, but this is not needed at this time.
+Below steps for running MOSTest (to do: write up details), but this is not needed at this time.

 #### Step 6: Extract z-scores from all univariate GWAS (permuted and unpermuted)